Deanmv/Dissertation/README.md

 Installation
 ------------

-First you will need to install Siri Proxy and when up and running drop this plugin into your Siri Proxy Plug-ins folder, e.g:
+First you will need to install Siri Proxy and when up and running drop this plugin into your Siri Proxy Plug-ins, e.g:

-`~/SiriProxy/plugins`
+`~/SiriProxy/plugins/`

 There you will need to create the folder `SiriProxy-Logic` and then put the files from this repo into that folder.
+So then you have:

+`~/SiriProxy/plugins/SiriProxy-Logic/these repo files`

 Configuiring
 ------------